How To Keep Your House Clean With a Dog

 How to remove pet hair from carpets

 Carpets can soon get bogged down in layers of fur.
-If your vacuum isn’t cutting it, don’t fret, because there are dirt cheap tools you can use, and we bet you already have them in your house!
+If your vacuum isn’t cutting it, don’t fret, because there are cheap tools you can use, and we bet you already have them in your house!

 A rubber glove works wonders.
 Place on your hand and drag along sections of the carpet.
 Alternatively, put a shower squeegee to use - again, just drag along the carpet and you’ll be pulling up loads of hair in no time.